The promise of voice AI in game development

 For smaller studios, voice AI solutions can bring significant savings while also raising the bar on production quality (as we’ve seen with animation software).

-For larger studios, the benefit is time, cost and production efficiencies.
+For larger studios, the benefit is time, cost, and production efficiencies.
 Imagine how much voice AI could have positively impacted Red Dead Redemption 2’s development schedule and release date if it had been used to prototype the 500-plus hours of dialogue recording.

 Reaching a turning point for immersion with voice AI